Come arrivare a 100 anni

 Dr. Michael Crupain (Michael) is a multiple Emmy Award–winning producer, the chief medical officer for Sharecare and the head of the medical unit at The Doctor Oz Show.
 He is board certified in preventive medicine and a fellow of the American College of Preventive Medicine.
 He completed his residency and master’s in public health at the Johns Hopkins Bloomberg School of Public Health, where he is a member of the faculty.
 A graduate of New York Medical College and Duke University, he previously ran the food safety testing program at Consumer Reports and is passionate about creating a healthier world through policy and culture change.
 He is the author of the best selling books What To Eat When and the upcoming What To Eat When Cookbook.
 Michael cooks every day and is excited to return to Lecce and The Awaiting Table.

-Silvestro Silvestori is wine magazine journalist, a university lecturer and the founder, teacher and sommelier at The Awaiting Table, in Lecce, Italy, Puglia’s oldest cooking school.
-He closes the school for two months every year to bicycle Southern Italian wine country, and is now turning the annual trips into a 10-part television series.
+Silvestro Silvestori is wine magazine journalist, a university lecturer and the founder, teacher and sommelier of wine (graduated AIS 2010) and sommelier of extra virgin olive oil (FIS 2022)at The Awaiting Table, in Lecce, Italy, Puglia’s oldest cooking school.
+He closes the two schools for two months every year to bicycle Southern Italy, to research the food, cooking, wine, olive oil and culture.